IshaanKhattar045022/SDA_Project-1_045022/README.md

 **1. Population Distribution by Country:**

 **_Objective_**
-This chart showcases the population distribution across various South Asian countries, providing a clear view of how each nation contributes to the region's total population.
+This chart showcases the population distribution across various South Asian countries, clearly showing how each nation contributes to the region's total population.

 **_Interpretation_**
-The chart highlights India's overwhelming dominance in the region's population, with Pakistan and Bangladesh contributing significantly smaller shares.
-Meanwhile, countries like Afghanistan, Nepal, Sri Lanka, Bhutan, and Maldives have minimal representation, showcasing the stark disparity in population sizes within South Asia.
-This visualization emphasizes the demographic weight of India compared to its neighbors, offering insights into regional dynamics that could influence policies, resource allocation, and development planning.
+The chart highlights India's dominance in the region's population—India has the highest population, with Pakistan and Bangladesh contributing significantly smaller shares.
+Meanwhile, countries like Afghanistan, Nepal, Sri Lanka, Bhutan, and the Maldives have minimal representation, showcasing the stark disparity in population sizes within South Asia.
+This visualization emphasizes India's demographic weight compared to its neighbors, offering insights into regional dynamics that could influence policies, resource allocation, and development planning.

 **2. Mortality Rate Over the Years:**

  **_Objective:_**
 This graph presents the changes in infant mortality rates (measured as deaths per 1,000 live births) over consecutive five-year intervals from 2000 to 2025.
-It aims to provide a clear visual representation of the progress made in reducing infant mortality over the years, highlighting the effectiveness of public health initiatives and policies.
+It aims to provide a clear visual representation of the progress in reducing infant mortality, highlighting the effectiveness of public health initiatives and policies.

 **_Interpretation:_**
 The graph indicates a steady and significant decline in infant mortality rates across the observed periods.
-This downward trend suggests substantial improvements in healthcare services, including better access to prenatal and postnatal care, advancements in medical technology, enhanced nutrition, and improvements in hygiene and living conditions.
+This downward trend demands substantial improvements in health services and facilities for all countries.
 The reduction underscores the success of targeted efforts to improve child health outcomes globally.

 **3. GDP Distribution by Country:**